 Is it possible to bake Christmas cookies and NOT include sugar cookies?
 I’m pretty sure that would be against some Christmas law.
 Now, how you decorate them is completely a different story; there is no right way to decorate a sugar cookie.

 No one is quite sure of the genesis of these Pennsylvania Dutch Cocoa Cookies.
-All we know is that our Grandma, who was a world class baker, made these every Christmas in addition to the 20 other cookie varieties she baked.
-They are the perfect combination of chewy interior and slightly crisp exterior…cookie blissdom as far as I'm concered.
+All we know is that our Grandma, who was a world-class baker, made these every Christmas in addition to the 20 other cookie varieties she baked.
+They are the perfect combination of chewy interior and slightly crisp exterior…cookie blissdom as far as I’m concerned.

 I am on record as being a little obsesses with all things rosemary; especially in baked goods.
 I love the unexpected, slightly piney hint it imparts.
 These Brown Butter Rosemary Cookies are perfect in so many ways…#1 Rosemary, #2 Brown Butter #3 Chopped Nuts.
 In writing this I realized I don’t have these on my ‘need to bake’ list…gotta run over and change that ASAP!

-These mincemeat mini-tarts…no only do I truly love mincemeat, but these cookies take me bake to the baking days my girlfriend and I would share before she moved back to England.
-The memory of those lovely days are tied inextricably with these tarts.
+These mincemeat mini-tarts…no only do I truly love mincemeat, but these cookies take me back to the baking days my girlfriend and I would share before she moved back to England.
+The memory of those lovely days is tied inextricably with these tarts.

 Bookmark this page or pin the following images to refer back to this collection of recipes and the Holiday Baking Plan printable.